 They also gave a little humor to the mix by making fun of themselves and life.
 It was a way to escape the hardships of life.
 Making their existence a little easier to bear by making jest of themselves and their circumstances.”

 Each troupe represents a different region, town, neighborhood or organization.
 Each will display their own unique costumes and customs.

 In the Dominican Republic, some troupes actually burn their costumes after Carnival as a method of seeking closure, while other troupes give their used costumes to the children.

 The Dominican standing next to us said that this was a group of hospital workers representing their hospital.

 The woman above said, “Take a picture of me!
 I am not that bad looking!”
 The woman below is a man (in case you hadn’t noticed).

 Some costumes are political.
 I can’t remember what the sign on the front said, but I think it had to do with miners’ health and safety.

 The number is what identifies the troupe to the judges.

 I think she liked me.

-The festivities are good for the economy too.
-People come from all around to partake in the event.
+Carnival festivities are good for the economy too.
+People come from all across the Dominican Republic to partake in the event.
 Vendors sell everything from mementos to regional treats.
 These coconut candy balls, in particular, caught Lori’s eye and they were actually pretty good.